ShadyObeyd/Blog/README.md

 # Blog
 A blog system for my project deffence for the React.js course at softuni.bg.
-The project will use ASP.NET Core for back-end and React.js for front-end.
+The project uses ASP.NET Core for back-end and React.js for front-end.
+The project's database is SQL Server with Entity Framework Core as a ORM.